 Other Development Planning & Environment responsibilities

-In addition to being responsible for the preparation of the development plan, the Development Planning & Environment team also undertakes the preparation of the annual Housing Land Audit (HLA), maintains the council's Register of Vacant and Derelict Land and manages the process of protecting trees and which sometimes culminates in the making of Tree Preservation Orders.
+In addition to being responsible for the preparation of the development plan, the Development Planning & Environment team also undertakes the preparation of the annual Housing Land Audit (HLA), the Employment Land Audit (ELA), maintains the council's Register of Vacant and Derelict Land and manages the process of protecting trees and which sometimes culminates in the making of Tree Preservation Orders.
+The DP&E team would also be responsible for the process of designating Masterplan Consent Areas (MCAs) should the Council choose to exercise this option.

 Vacant land is defined by the Scottish Government as 'land viewed as an appropriate site for development, having either had previous development on it or preparatory work in anticipation of future development'.
 Derelict land is that 'damaged by development, so that it is incapable of development for beneficial use without some remedial works'.
 Both relate to land that is capable of being reused but due to particular issues with the condition of a site, new development has not occurred.
 They are sometimes referred to as 'brownfield' sites.